Here's something that might bust some myths in the industry:

 That said, right now things seem... not great at Facebook.
 They stopped growing.
 Former executives and others in the tech sector are criticizing Facebook publicly.
 More and more people in the media are leaving the social network and encouraging others to do to the same and their employers are distancing themselves from the network.
-Many are even coming to the conclusion that Facebook cannot be fixed because the problem is its business model.
+There is even a chance that Facebook could be the first major tech company targeted with an anti-trust suit by government regulators.
+Many are coming to the conclusion that Facebook cannot be fixed because the problem is its business model.

 What all this news should tell us is that the future of marketing is still kind of murky and the future of marketing on Facebook is especially so.
 This makes it hard to make any firm predictions about how shoppers will or will not move toward Facebook in the future.

 Given the uncertainty, how should we think about marketing today?

 That's the big question.
 One way to think about this is to ask what kind of marketing tactics will be effective no matter what happens in the next few years.
 Here's a few ideas:

 - Running paid search campaigns targeted at people who are actively searching for an apartment

 - Using floorplan-specific videos and photos to allow a person to tour your property and their specific apartment remotely